David-W4220/Capstone---QLI003/README.md

 ```

 - Install Papercut SMTP to view the mail and PDF attatchment
+- dotnet dev-certs https --trust - This allows your localhost or whatever you are using to do HTTPS

 - Register new mail service in Program.cs by adding this line
 `builder.Services.AddScoped<qli003_api.Services.EmailService>();`<br>